 This holistic approach can take time because many people need to try several approaches to find a combination that works.
 It takes commitment because it means dedicating to their healing.
 Sometimes it means trying things that don’t work, learning from this and trying the next thing.
-It’s a journey.
-A well-worth journey because there’s so much insight and understanding along the way, and many times there’s noticeable relief from migraines along the way.
+It’s a well-worth journey because there’s so much insight and understanding along the way, and many times there’s noticeable relief from migraines along the way.

 What I offer my patients is all the support I wished that I had gotten from the doctors and practitioners I personally went to for help.
 And I went to many doctors and practitioners and I tried many different approaches.
 What I wished I had was someone to help me manage all of the treatments I was receiving, to guide me on my path, and to hold the bigger picture of my care.
 Instead, my experience was fumbling from doctor to doctor and practitioner to practitioner.

 I learned so much from each experience and this is what I have to share with my patients.
 I approach each person’s migraine and headache as unique to them and I guide each of my patients on their own path to healing.
 I spend time listening to their story.
 I ask questions about their health to uproot underlying issues.
-I use my Chinese Medicine expertise to look at the patterns of their migraine episodes and headaches.
+I use my East Asian Medicine expertise to look at the patterns of their migraine episodes and headaches.
 I look at their life- their diet, their stress levels, their sleep patterns and more.
 I refer them to the appropriate doctors and practitioners.
 I recommend the best supplements and herbs for their bodies.
 I stay on top of the latest research for acupuncture treatments for migraines.
 I also compassionately support them through the possible ups and downs of this path.